 Now as time moves on, we need to make changes in the assumption.
 For example, if we predicted 10% month over month growth rate by spending $5000 per month on advertising.
 However, due to budget cuts, the company can only spend $3000.
 That will cut down the traffic by 40%.

 Similarly if suddenly a competition decides to discontinue their services, suddenly the conversion rate might shoot up by 30-40% hence boosting the inventory demand.
 Generally quarterly or monthly revisions in predicting mechanism are recommended.
 This depends on the nature of the company products and time required for a feedback cycle to complete for that particular assumption.

 Advantages of Inventory Forecasting:

 When a customer gets the product without a delay, they tend to trust you more for their needs.
 This helps in repeat purchases and loyal customer base.
 Consider a scenario where the customer would require a product on a regular basis which, if not procured on time may affect his business.
 If he is able to purchase the product and get this delivered on time, he will be a loyal customer for life.

 This is one of the most talked about yet common issues among retailers for sales loss reasons.
 Factors need to continuously optimized to get a better estimate trend.
 An accurate forecasting method not only ensures lower inventory idle time in the warehouse but also the less operational cost is required.

 Forecasting involves closely monitoring present inventory to understand the future.
 Responding to and adapting to the changes or pattern of consumption by the consumers gives a better idea of how the future is going to be.

 - Lowering Safety Stock:

 When your inventory forecasting process is accurate, it increases your reorder capacity and thereby reducing the safety stock level to free up capital.
-If a business is using a proper forecasting to plan then you don’t need to carry high safety stocks to manage your inventory.
+If a business is using proper forecasting to plan then you don’t need to carry high safety stocks to manage your inventory.